ash-project/ash_policy_authorizer/documentation/writing_policies.md

 There are four check types, all of which do what they sound like they do:

-- authorize_if - if the check is true, the policy is authorized.
+- `authorize_if` - if the check is true, the policy is authorized.
-- authorize_unless - if the check is false, the policy is authorized.
+- `authorize_unless` - if the check is false, the policy is authorized.
-- forbid_if - if the check is true, the policy is forbidden.
+- `forbid_if` - if the check is true, the policy is forbidden.
-- forbid_unless - if the check is false, the policy is forbidden.
+- `forbid_unless` - if the check is false, the policy is forbidden.

 In each case, if the policy is not authorized or forbidden, the flow moves to the next check.

 ### A realistic policy

-In this example, we use some of the provided built in checks (see `AshPolicyAuthorizer.Check.BuiltInChecks`).
+In this example, we use some of the provided built in checks.

 ```elixir
 policies do